-The results indicate that the IM adequately describes a considerable portion of the protocol of S2's actions and verbalizations with respect to the no-interleaving and rearrangement hypotheses.
-There were only two action sequences relevant to the time hypothesis.
-We will briefly discuss five points:
+The results indicate that the IM adequately describes more than half of the protocol of S2's actions and verbalizations with respect to the no-interleaving and rearrangement hypotheses.
+There was only one action sequence relevant to the time hypothesis.
+We will discuss several points raised by this analysis: